Avalon Blog

 Even with auto-correct saving us on a regular basis, spelling, punctuation, and grammatical errors still happen.
 Maybe you didn’t notice the little red squiggle, maybe you misspelled a person’s last name, or maybe you’re getting too liberal with your commas.
 Whatever the case, these things happen and once the ink is put to paper, it’s too late.

 The fix?
-Have someone—anyone—else read over your copy.
+Have someone else read over your copy.
 Why?
-The old saying; “You can’t see the forest through the trees.”
+The old saying; “You can’t see the forest for the trees.”
 Unfortunately, after staring at, working on, and reading through something for the umpteenth time, your brain tends to just gloss over common errors.
-Having a fresh set of eyes on your piece can help save you some expense on re-running a project, and the embarrassment of the the dreaded double word.
+Having a fresh set of eyes on your piece can help save you some expense on re-running a project, and the embarrassment of making a major error.

 2. Low resolution graphics

-Don’t copy and paste a graphic from a website!
+If you take just one thing away from this blog, it’s this: Don’t copy and paste a graphic from a website.

-Setting aside copyright, fair use, and fair credit issues, web graphics are, in general, natively 72 dots per square inch (DPI).
-Print projects are typically set up at a minimum of 300 DPI.
-Here’s the rub, though—most computer monitors display with web graphics in mind, and that sweet graphic of a cat riding a horse you snagged from your Google image search is going to look just fine when viewing it on your screen; however, it could come out of print looking like a blurry, pixilated mess.
+Setting aside copyright, fair use, and fair credit issues, web graphics can often be low resolution.
+Most computer monitors display with web graphics in mind, and that sweet graphic of a cat riding a horse you snagged from your Google image search is going to look just fine when viewing it on your screen; however, it could come out of print looking like a blurry, pixilated mess.
 You won’t even be able to clearly see the little cowboy hat the cat is wearing!
 UGH.

 The fix?
 Outsource!
-There are entire businesses whose sole purpose is to provide high-resolution graphics for print.
-Consider using these services when setting up your project, they are in general very reasonably priced, and will save you a TON of time and frustration when it comes time to print.
-Here are a few to get you started:
+There are businesses, like iStock and Shutterstock, whose sole purpose is to provide high-resolution graphics for print.
+Consider using these services when setting up your project, as they are very reasonably priced, and will save you a lot of time and frustration.

 3. Mixed Color Space

-Have you ever spent a few hours finding the perfect hue of a color only to receive something back not at all what you were expecting?
+Have you ever spent hours finding the perfect color online only to receive a printed piece that’s not at all what you were expecting?

-While there are sooo many reasons why this may be happening, one of the simpler ones that you can control from the get-go is the color space you are designing in.
-The easiest way to explain color space is through the following examples:
+While there are many reasons why this may be happening, one of the simpler ones that you can control is the color system you’re designing with.

 • Designing something for the web?
 Make sure all the graphics, as well as text, are set in RGB (Red-Green-Blue) color space.

-This will not only shift the color of your RGB graphics when printing, it will open a Pandora’s box of potential issues during the printing process.
+• A great rule of thumb: Do not mix RGB color with CMYK or Pantone.
+This will not only shift the color of your RGB graphics when printing, it will open a Pandora’s box of other potential issues during the printing process.

-Seriously though, besides that, ask your printer for a hard copy proof.
-Avalon never charges extra for hard copy proofs because we believe it’s an important part of the printing process.
+Also, be sure to ask your printer for a hard copy proof.
 Even if the printer you choose does charge extra for it, it’s always a wise investment to see how your project will look as a finished product.
 In addition to confirming that the color is correct, a proof gives you an opportunity to review the stock, folds, and finishes, as well as allow you to make any changes before producing your full lot amount.

-When your print file is ready, send it over to Avalon and our experts will take it from here!
+When your print file is ready, contact Avalon and our experts will take it from there!

 Share this Post: